“How to Cure Dominance in Dogs.”

-Wolf society seems to operate in both forms.
+Wolf society seems to operate as both.
+We know, for instance, that when wolves hunt there is no one wolf who leads the enterprise and controls how others position themselves in relation to the prey.
 A Spanish dog trainer and two computer scientists recently created a computer model showing that two simple rules—regarding positions between pack members and positions relative to the prey animal—are all that’s necessary to imitate the complexities of wolf pack hunting behavior (something I predicted in my 2003 novel, To Collar a Killer).

 However, when it comes to dominant behavior in wolves, things are slippery, as Bekoff says.
-Sometimes it’s very clear, other times it isn’t.
+Sometimes it’s very clear, some times it isn’t.

 For instance, Dr. Maestripieri writes, “Two individuals in a relationship establish dominance with each other so that every time a disagreement arises, there is no need for fighting or negotiation.
 The outcome is always known in advance because it’s always the same: the dominant individual gets what he wants and the subordinate doesn’t.”

 But in wild canids, the dominant individual doesn’t always get what he wants.
 Bekoff: “A low ranking individual may be able to keep possession of food even when challenged by another individual who actively dominates him or her in other contexts.”

 Another example comes when a breeding male and female wolf are in a dispute over a dead hare the male has brought back to the den (he acts as if he wants to keep it, she acts as if she wants to give it to her pups).
 The female invariably wins these conflicts by acting submissive; no matter how dominant the male acts, the “submissive” female always gets what she wants.